 What would happen if you gave students money from the College’s endowment and then let them invest it on the stock market?
-For several months, business and economics students have been doing just that at Lynchburg College’s Financial Technology Center.
+For several months, business and economics students have been doing just that at University of Lynchburg’s Financial Technology Center.

 “We’re trying to give them real-world skills,” said Dr. Michael Schnur, economics instructor and job placement coordinator.
 “We have $100,000 from the endowment, and last March they started investing in exchange-traded funds.

 “Large and medium-cap stocks in the large indexes, as well as a corporate bond fund — relatively safe, unless the whole market crashes.
 We’re trying to keep it relatively conservative and not trying to get into risky investments.”

 He added that all of the transactions go through him so there are no “rogue traders.”

 This fall, the student investors have new tools at their disposal, including a Bloomberg Terminal.
 As described on Bloomberg’s website, the terminal “is the most powerful and flexible platform for financial professionals who need real-time data, news and analytics to make smarter, faster, more informed decisions.”

 Bloomberg provides the terminal, Dr. Schnur explained, and Lynchburg pays a subscription for the data.
 In addition to providing students with the data they use in making trading decisions, the technology gives students the chance to become “Bloomberg certified” through Bloomberg Market Concepts at no additional cost.
 Dr. Schnur described the eight-hour certification as a “big Wall Street thing” and said it’s “great for the resume.”